TheSwagLord69/ict3203_lab_quiz_1_notes/README.md

 ## Detailed report

-For a more detailed view, we can click on `Workspaces` and selecting the first path on the list.
+For a more detailed view, we can click on `Workspaces` and selecting the first path on the list (`/var/jenkins_home/workspace/owasppipe on built-in`).

 As there are issues opening the html report without downloading, we can right click `dependency-check-report.html` and download it.
 Now, we can open it and the report will be displayed correctly.